How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 • When to Go: June to November

-11. Osprey Reef – North Queensland, Australia
+12. Osprey Reef – North Queensland, Australia

-• Dive Type: Coral Reef
+• Dive Type: Coral reef

 • Recommended Level: Beginner

-• When to Go: June to August
+• When to Go: June to December

-12. Lemon Drops – Jupiter, Florida, USA
+13. Lemon Drop – Jupiter, Florida, USA

-• Dive Type: Wrecks / Deep Ledges
+• Dive Type: Wrecks / Deep ledges

 • Recommended Level: Beginner

-• Featured Shark: Lemon Sharks
+• Featured Shark: Lemon shark

 • When to Go: December to late March